infinyon/fluvio/DEVELOPER.md

 ### Deleting Fluvio cluster

-To remove all fluvio related object in the Kubernetes cluster, you can use the following command:
+To remove all fluvio related objects in the Kubernetes cluster, you can use the following command:

 ```
 $ flvd cluster delete
 ```

-Note that when you uninstall cluster, CLI will remove all related objects such as
+Note that when you uninstall the cluster, CLI will remove all related objects such as

 - Topics
 - Partitions